eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   subsequent documents.

-Once an EUDI Wallet Instance holds a **valid** PID set, it is considered valid.
+Once an EUDI Wallet Instance holds a **valid** PID set, it is considered **valid**.
 If the PID expires or is revoked, the EUDI Wallet is not automatically unusable, its state is merely downgraded back to **operational**.
 This may affect the validity of a (Q)EAA or a certificate for QES.